apache/sedona/docs/tutorial/sql.md

 The page outlines the steps to manage spatial data using SedonaSQL.

+!!!note
+    Since v`1.5.0`, Sedona assumes geographic coordinates to be in longitude/latitude order.
+If your data is lat/lon order, please use `ST_FlipCoordinates` to swap X and Y.

 SedonaSQL supports SQL/MM Part3 Spatial SQL Standard.
 It includes four kinds of SQL operators as follows.
 All these operators can be directly called through: